agilasadi/wire/README.md

 ```

-If you register it inside `config/app.php` make sure to clear config cache with `php artisan config:cache`
+If you register it inside `config/app.php` make sure to clear config cache with `php artisan config:clear`

 or inside register method of AppServiceProvider: